Ngineer101/minimalizt/src/content/blog/principles-for-ai-native-apps.md

 **Seamless Intelligence**: AI feels integrated, not bolted-on.
 Users interact naturally without switching between "AI mode" and "normal mode."

-**Contextual Awareness**: The AI has full context of user data, permissions, and history, leading to more relevant and personalized outcomes.
+**Contextual Awareness**: The AI has full context of user data, permissions, and history, leading to more relevant and personalized experiences and responses.

 **Performance at Scale**: With an architecture designed for AI, features don't become performance bottlenecks.